tomcritchlow/tomcritchlow.github.io/_posts/2018-10-29-ways-of-seeing.md

 It's important to be present in both.

 Being physically present gives you a sense of the emotional interactions, in-between spaces and so on.
-It also gives you the platform to build emotional capital required to ask for favors
+It also gives you the platform necessary to build the emotional capital required to ask for favors.

 Being digitally present gives you the tactical understanding of how projects, documents and tasks flow around.
 It's also a great way to get a glimpse of the knowledge work happening around you that you aren't directly involved in.